tomdionysus/stringtree-ruby/README.md

 The demo code then goes into a console, which will do partial searches within the dictionary.
 Type a partial word and press enter, and the demo will show all words in the dictionary that start with the partial entered.
 Type 'exit' to finish the demo.

+## Code of Conduct

+The StringTree project is committed to the [Contributor Covenant](http://contributor-covenant.org).
+Please read [CODE_OF_CONDUCT.md] before making any contributions or comments.

 ## References

 * http://www.ruby-doc.org